 Go Behind the Great Reformed Church

 If you have already admired the Great Reformed Church from Kossuth Square, peek behind the building!
 Not only the Great Church, but also the imposing building of the Reformed College offers a wonderful view of the Memorial Garden, which is magnificent in the spring.
-In the cozy park you will find the statue of István Bocskai, who settled the Hajdús area, the memorial column of the Protestant pastors, – taken away during the Counter-Reformation and the monument of the Reformation.
-Along the way, look for the legendary Lycian Tree, which preserves the memory of folk law, at the corner of the Herb Garden and Museum streets.
+In the cozy park you will find the statue of István Bocskai, who settled the Hajdú area, the memorial column of the Protestant pastors taken away during the Counter-Reformation, and the monument of the Reformation.
+Along the way, look for the legendary Lycium Tree, which preserves the memory of folk law, at the corner of Kálvén Square and Museum Street.

 Déri Square is an unmissable point in the city center!
 The former Pap Lake, where a herb garden was once located, is today one of the most atmospheric parks in the city.
 Here you will find the beautiful neo-baroque building of the famous Déri Museum, with a spectacular flight of stairs and a boulevard in front of it, which is a popular selfie site.
 In front of the museum you can see four award-winning sculptures of Ferenc Medgyessy, an allegory of Archeology, Science, Art and Ethnography, and three more works in the square.
 While visiting, don’t miss seeing the special prize pedunculate oak in the Tree of the Year 2020 competition, which has witnessed so many transformations of the space with its age.

 Discover the old town of Debrecen!
 Wander the winding streets of Szentlászlófalva, Mesterfalva and Debrecenfalva, where you can still find old civic houses and cobbled road sections.
 Notice the eloquent street names – Kétmalom, Ajtó, Kút, Domb, etc. – and immerse yourself in the special charm of the ancient parts of the city!
 If you are looking for a specific attraction, visit number 16 Domb Street, where Magda Szabó spent the first years of her life, the Tanner House at 6 Nagy Gál István Street, which is the only industrial monument in Debrecen preserved on site, or visit the city’s oldest civic house at the intersection of Kígyó and Lorántffy Streets.